About the Video

 Published on 2017-12-11

-Ensure your alignment is where it needs to be after a lowering spring install with Steeda's 2015-2018 Mustang camber plates!
-After you install lowering springs, the suspension geometry is thrown off which can cause uneven tire wear as well as a loss in steering response.
+Ensure your alignment is where it needs to be after a lowering spring install with Steeda's 2015-2023 Mustang camber plates!
+After you install lowering springs, the suspension geometry is thrown off, which can cause uneven tire wear as well as a loss in steering response.
 The factory plates do not have enough camber adjustment in them to correct this suspension change.
-Steeda has engineered their camber plates to have the most adjustment of any plate on the market!
+Steeda has engineered its camber plates to have the most adjustment of any plate on the market!

 What’s up everybody?
 Landan here with LMR.com!
 Today I’ll be discussing the importance of Steeda’s camber plates and why you them for your lowered 2015 to 2018 Mustang.